Health & Fitness Businesses

 Months 24+ProfitabilityGenerating profit

-Most day spa owners break even within 12-30 months.
+Most day spa owners break even within 12-30 months, faster with a strong membership base and retail attach rate.

 First-Year Cash Flow Summary